mendersoftware/mender-loadtest/tool/README.md

-# Scale testing scripts
+# Load testing scripts

+This directory contains Python scripts to run the Mender Load Testing.

-The goal of these scripts is to run a scale test (also known as stress or load test) against a working Mender installation.
+The goal of these scripts is to run a load test (also known as stress or scale test) against a working Mender installation.

 ## Init the Python virtual environment